uzh-rpg/eds-buildconf/README.md

 Dockerfile and Image
 -------
-All the steps described in Installation are in the Dockerfile.
+All the steps described in the Installation are also in the [Dockerfile](Dockerfile).

 Execution